LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Discussion

+When considering the results where no MMU is specified, we find that while accuracy is not necessarily negatively affected, the models struggle with boundary delineation.
+This is indicated by the high fragmentation metrics, especially the patch density, for this setting.
+We also note that fragmentation in this setting is often highly variable across the three model runs, as indicated by the corresponding standard deviations provided, e.g., in Appendix A. This indicates that the models struggle to achieve consistent optimization minima during training without further regularization.
+This interpretation is consistent with other works who report that sparse labeling leads to poor object delineation and spatial irregularities \citep{bearman2016whats,alonso2019coralseg,hua2021semantic,chan2025sparsea}.
+This work therefore underlines that additional regularization is recommended when training on sparse labels.

+At the same time, the results suggest that the specification of a MMU combined with object-based deep learning approaches helps to mitigate the fragmentation issue effectively.

 Overall, we show that across different methods and variants of the presented dataset, object-based methods provide an effective tradeoff between accuracy and fragmentation by enforcing a MMU as determined by the object definition.
-In all tested settings, fragmentation is significantly reduced at the cost of no or a small loss of accuracy.
-In some cases, accuracy even improved when a MMU was enforced.
+In all tested settings, fragmentation is significantly reduced at the cost of no or a small loss in terms of accuracy.

+As mentioned above, the tradeoff arises from the fact that larger MMUs lead to a violation of the assumption that all pixels belonging to the same object share a land cover class which in turn negatively effects accuracy.

+For example, in the best-performing DeepLabV3 model, the specification of a small MMU of $5px$ lead to a drop of accuracy by less than half of a percentage point, while fragmentation as measured by patch density was reduced by about $40\%$.
+For a MMU of $40px$, overall accuracy dropped by $2$ percentage points accompanied by a $80\%$ drop in fragmentation.
+In some other cases, accuracy even improved when a MMU was enforced.
 Especially, this was the case for models which otherwise tended towards very fragmented results.
-We conclude, that the specification of a MMU can introduce additional regularization which seems to aid the classification, especially when using less powerful models.
+For these models, the additional spatial context seems to positively affect the accuracy despite the additional restriction of the MMU.

+Finally, the results in Section \ref{sec:effect_of_mmu} show that the different land cover classes considered in this study are affected differently by fragmentation: While classes made up of small spatial structures such as \textit{artificial land} are more severely affected, spatially homogeneous land cover classes like \textit{cropland} or \textit{water} are less fragmented by a factor of almost 10.
+Considering the different land cover classes, we find again that this effect is especially pronounced in the context of land cover classes like \textit{artificial land} where such a violation is more likely due to the small scale structures.